reflectoring/reflectoring.github.io/_posts/2020-01-21-flyway-spring-boot-multitenancy.md

 3. migrate SQL Scripts for all tenants if we want to make changes in the database or add a new tenant.

 ## Binding A Request to Tenant
+When the application is used by many tenants, every tenant has his own data in the persistence.
+Also every tenant sends requests to the application to execute the business logic and this logic must be applied to the data of tenant, who sent the request.
+That's why we need to assign every request to an existing tenant.
 There are different ways to bind an incoming request to the tenant in the application:

 * send a `tenantId` with a request as part of the URI,